STScI-MIRI/ImagingFluxCal/README.rst

    the aperture correction.
    `aper_all.py` does this for all MIRI imaging and coronagraphic filters.

+6. Compute the sensitivity loss using the repeatability observations of BD+60 1753.
+First run `plot_repeatability.py` to fit the observations with an exponential model for all the Imager filters.
+This produces data files with the fit coeffiecients.
+Then run `generate_coron_repeat_from_imager.py` to create similar fit coefficient data files for the Coronagraphic filters based on interpolating the Imager results based on filter pivot wavelength.

-6. Compute the calibration factors: `calc_calcfactors.py`
+7. Compute the calibration factors: `calc_calcfactors.py`
-   Uses the results of 4 to calculate the calibration factors for all observed absflux stars for one filter for all three types (if present).
+   Uses the results of 4, 5, and 6 to calculate the calibration factors for all observed absflux stars for one filter for all three types (if present).
    Produces a table giving the calibration factors for each observation.
    Produces plots of calibration factors versus model flux, time, well depth, etc.
+   A meta plot for all the filters can be created using `plot_multi_calfacs.py`.

 Figures
 -------